precice/matlab-bindings/README.md

 These bindings allow to use preCICE with MATLAB based on the C++ MEX and C data API.
 They are still in an experimental state, so please utilize them with care.
 Any feedback is welcome.

+Note that the first three digits of the version number of the bindings indicate the preCICE version that the bindings support.
+The last digit represents the version of the bindings.
+Example: `v2.0.0.1` of the bindings represents version `1` of the bindings which is compatible with preCICE `v2.0.0`.

 ## Requirements

 MATLAB R2018a or later is required.
 The bindings were tested on R2018b, R2019a and R2019b.